 Research Group Leaders

-Dr. Seth Hubbard is an Assistant Professor of Physics at RIT and leads NPRL's Photovoltaics & Nanomaterial Technologies Group.
-He also holds appointments as Extended Graduate Faculty in Microsystems Engineering and in the Golisano Institute for Sustainability.
+Dr. Seth Hubbard is an Associate Professor of Physics at RIT and leads NPRL's Photovoltaics & Nanomaterial Technologies Group.
+He also holds appointments as Extended Graduate Faculty in Microsystems Engineering and in the Golisano Institute for Sustainability and is a recipient of the 2013 RIT Trustee’s Scholarship Award.
 Prior to joining RIT, he was an NRC Post-Doctoral Scholar at the NASA Glenn Research Center.
 He is former member of the III-V Integrated Device and Circuit Group at the University of Michigan where he was a NASA Graduate Student Fellow.
 His work there involved Metal Organic Vapor Phase Epitaxy (MOVPE) growth and characterization of III-V heterostructures for application in electronic devices.
 He is currently working on the design, growth, fabrication and characterization of third generation terrestrial and space solar power devices.
 Professor Hubbard received his B.S. in Physics from Drexel University, his M.S. in Electrical Engineering and Applied Physics from Case Western Reserve University, and his Ph.D. in Electrical Engineering from The University of Michigan.
 He has recently been awarded the NSF Faculty Early Career Development (CAREER) to support his research in strain balanced quantum dots for high concentration solar photovoltaics" within NanoPower Research Laboratories

-Dr. Brian J. Landi is an Assistant Professor of chemical engineering and graduate faculty of sustainability at RIT and leads NPRL's Carbon Nanotube & Advanced Battery Group.
+Dr. Brian J. Landi is an Assistant Professor of chemical engineering and graduate faculty of sustainability at RIT and leads NPRL's Carbon Nanotube & Advanced Battery GroupGroup and is a recipient of the 2013 RIT Trustee’s Scholarship Award.
 He has worked as a researcher at the Schering Plough Research Institute, Mayo Clinic, and NASA Glenn Research Center.
 Dr. Landi has recently been involved with establishing standardized metrics for carbon nanotube purity assessment as well as engaging in the synthesis and application of carbon nanotubes for power transmission wires and lithium ion batteries.
 He has co-authored over 65 publications and has four patents pending.
 He earned a B.S. and M.S. in Chemistry and a Ph.D. in Microsystems Engineering from R.I.T.